 Density and Dimensional Standards iii

-Standard Single-family Detached Dwelling All Other Uses
+Standard All Uses

-Density, max. (du/acre) 18 18
+Density, max. (du/acre) 18

-Lot Width, min. (ft) 50 ^[1] 50 ^[1]
+1 Lot Width, min. (ft) 50 ^[1]

-2 Front Yard Setback, min. (ft) 20 25
+2 Front Yard Setback, min. (ft) 25

-3 Side Yard Setback, per side combined, min. (ft) 4 13 ^[2] 7 14
+3 Side Yard Setback, per side combined, min. (ft) 7 14

-4 Rear Yard Setback, min. (ft) 20 20
+4 Rear Yard Setback, min. (ft) 20

-5 Building Height, max. (ft) Taller of 3 stories or 45 feet / 5 stories / 6 stories [3] Taller of 3 stories or 45 feet / 5 stories / 6 stories [3]
+5 Building Height, max. (ft) Taller of 3 stories or 45 feet / 5 stories / 6 stories [3]

-- [1] There is no minimum lot width if vehicular access is provided to the rear of the lot from an abutting alley. - [2] Unless modified in accordance with Sec.
+- [1] There is no minimum lot width if vehicular access is provided to the rear of the lot from an abutting alley; or if modified in accordance with Sec.
+26-3.1(f)(5), Cluster Development - [2] Unless modified in accordance with Sec.
 26-3.1(f)(4), Zero Lot Line Development. - [3] A building height of up five stories is allowed as a permitted use with special requirements, and a building height of six stories is allowed upon approval of a special exception permit, if 1) the building is located on a lot having a minimum area of one acre and a minimum width of 150 feet, 2) the building is set back at least 25 feet from all property lines, 3) the building does not project through imaginary planes leaning inward over the lot from the exterior lot lines of the parcel at angles at a slope of two feet vertical for each one foot horizontal, and 4) the building does not occupy more than 35 percent of the area of the lot upon which it is located, except the building may occupy up to 45 percent of the lot area if equivalent area over 35 percent is provided in the form of landscaped roof gardens, solariums, recreational spaces, and similar spaces.